Stilicho: Revolt in Africa

-The invasion by the Picts, 398 AD
+Pictish Campaign

-Stilicho also fought a war in Britain in this time period, likely in the year 398.
+Stilicho also fought a war in Britain in this time period, likely in the year 398, dubbed Stilicho's Pictish War.
 The campaign against the Picts is highly disputed.
 The troops defending the British provinces probably defeated an invasion by the Picts without any support from Stilicho – who is never recorded to have left Italy in 398.
-However, a critical analysis of Claudian suggests that it went badly.
-Stilicho, however, did send orders and funds to strengthen the defences around Hadrian's Wall.
+Claudian refers to Stilicho providing Britannia with forts and a legion to protect it from incursions by Picts and Scots.
+However, a critical analysis of his panegyric suggests that things went badly.

-Alaric's invasion of Italy, 401 AD
+The Gothic War

 In 401 Stilicho led the praesental army from Italy into Raetia and Noricum in response to an invasion by Vandals and Alans.
 Sensing an opportunity Alaric invaded Italy and lay siege to Mediolanum (Milan) where Honorius was residing.
 In 402 Stilicho returned to Italy and hastened forward with a selected vanguard in advance of his main body, breaking the siege of Mediolanum and rescuing the besieged emperor.
 One of his chieftains implored him to retreat from Italy, but Alaric refused.
 In a surprise attack on Easter Sunday in 402, Stilicho defeated Alaric at the Battle of Pollentia, capturing his camp and his wife.
 Alaric himself managed to escape with most of his men.
 This battle was the last victory celebrated in a triumphal march in Rome, which was saved for the time being.
 At Verona, Stilicho again bested Alaric, who managed to escape with a diminished force.
 A truce was made and Alaric went to Illyricum where he and his men were settled in the border provinces of Noricum and Pannonia (probably Pannonia Secunda).